AlexandraEL9/MS2-seize-the-day/README.md

 3. As a First Time Visitor, I would expect intuitive user interfaces, helpful tooltips, and possibly a guide to aid me in the use and usefulness of the key or unfamiliar functionalities.<br>
 **3a** Solution: The user interface is designed to be intuitive, with interactive elements like buttons and input fields clearly marked.
-A guide is provided for the function which may or ma5 not be familaiar to the user, (the pomodoro timer), explaining what the function is and how it can be beneficial to the user.
+A guide is provided for the function which may or may not be familaiar to the user, (the pomodoro timer), explaining what the function is and how it can be beneficial to the user.
 It is a modal which is accessed via a button close to the heading.
 ![User Stories Main Page Whole](./docs/testing/user-stories/user-stories-main-page-pomodoro-modal.png)

 - #### Returning Visitor Goals